Frederik Vanderbiest

-Frederik Vanderbiest (born 10 October 1977) is a Belgian football manager and former player who is currently assistant manager at KV Mechelen.
+Frederik Vanderbiest (born 10 October 1977) is a Belgian football manager and former player who is currently the head coach of KV Mechelen.

 Career

 Born in Vilvoorde, Belgium, Vanderbiest began playing football in R.W.D.
 Molenbeek's youth system before he joined the senior side.
 He played for K.S.V.
 Roeselare from 2001 to 2007, where he was twice voted player of the year by the club's supporters.

 In 2013, he guided K.V.
-Oostende into the quarter finals of the Belgian Cup and won promotion to the Belgian Pro League by winning the 2012–13 Belgian Second Division.
+Oostende into the quarter-finals of the Belgian Cup and won promotion to the Belgian Pro League by winning the 2012–13 Belgian Second Division.